-Ms. Lovelyn Peter, Suau Island Interviewee/s:
+Interviewee/s: Ms. Lovelyn Peter, Suau Island

-- 1. Ms. Peter, 32 years old, is from Suau Island, which is about 3 hours travel from Alotau.
+1. Ms. Peter, 32 years old, is from Suau Island, which is about 3 hours travel from Alotau.
 She has 4 children, with 2 of her children studying in Alotau.
 She visits her children in Alotau once a month.
-The trip costs 50 kina one way. - 2.
-Suggested improvements in the dinghy mooring area include proper loading and unloading ramp for passengers, waiting or sitting area for passengers, cleaning of the area, and rubbish bins.
+The trip costs 50 kina one way.

-18 February 2017; 2:00pm Date and time: Sanderson Informal Market Venue:
+2. Suggested improvements in the dinghy mooring area include proper loading and unloading ramp for passengers, waiting or sitting area for passengers, cleaning of the area, and rubbish bins.

-Ms. Margaret Duia, informal market vendor, Alotau Interviewee/s:
+Date and time: 18 February 2017; 2:00pm Venue: Sanderson Informal Market

-Ms. Rame Saraza, informal market vendor, Alotau
+Interviewee/s: Ms. Margaret Duia, informal market vendor, Alotau

-Ms. Magdaline Damasini informal market vendor, Alotau
+Ms. Rame Saraza, informal market vendor, Alotau Ms. Magdaline Damasini informal market vendor, Alotau